-This degree aims to build up your experience of clinical dance movement psychotherapy and encourages you to use your creative skills to promote self-expression.
-It will also provide you with the skills and knowledge to enable you to apply for registration as a dance movement psychotherapist.
+This course aims to build up your experience of clinical dance movement psychotherapy and encourages you to use your creative skills to promote self-expression.
+It will also provide you with the skills and knowledge to enable you to apply for registration as a Dance Movement Psychotherapist.

-We welcome guest speakers who offer perspectives on both international and national approaches.
+We welcome guest speakers and offer perspectives on both international and national and global approaches.
 There is the possibility to develop projects and relationships with employers when you are on placements, and develop local and global networks.
 It is possible to present your ideas at conferences and develop your research ideas.

 Understand theory and practice

-It’s important to understand the history of dance movement psychotherapy, from the early pioneers through to the current thinking.
+It’s important to understand the roots of Dance Movement Psychotherapy, from the early pioneers through to the current thinking.
 You’ll cover concepts such as the theory and practice of the art form and the importance of improvisation, creativity, and play.

 You’ll use and reflect on psychotherapeutic theory, while considering the implications for placement and practice.

 We’re proud to say that our courses are closely mapped against the health and social care sector and for work in schools.
-This ensures that our curriculum is up-to-date, providing you with the assurance that your learning is current and relevant.
+This ensures that our curriculum and practice is up-to-date, providing you with the assurance that you’re learning is current and relevant.
 This does mean that we do have to respond to national changes such as government policy.
 As a result, some of the information about our courses may change.
 Please check the website for the latest information.